eclipse-theia/theia/packages/keymaps/README.md

-# Theia - Custom Keybindings API
+# Theia - Keymaps Extension

 See [here](https://github.com/theia-ide/theia) for a detailed documentation.